Sudoku: Spread outside Japan

 Later in 2005, the BBC launched SUDO-Q, a game show that combined Sudoku with general knowledge.
 However, it used only 4×4 and 6×6 puzzles.
 Four seasons were produced before the show ended in 2007.

+An annual World Sudoku Championship series has been organized by the World Puzzle Federation since 2006, except in 2020 and 2021 during the COVID-19 pandemic.

-In 2006, a Sudoku website published songwriter Peter Levy's Sudoku tribute song, but quickly had to take down the MP3 file due to heavy traffic.
-British and Australian radio picked up the song, which is to feature in a British-made Sudoku documentary.
-The Japanese Embassy also nominated the song for an award, with Levy doing talks with Sony in Japan to release the song as a single.
+In 2006, a Sudoku website published a tribute song by Australian songwriter Peter Levy, but the song download was later removed due to heavy traffic.
+The Japanese Embassy nominated the song for an award, and Levy claimed he was in discussions with Sony in Japan to release the song as a single.

 Sudoku software is very popular on PCs, websites, and mobile phones.
 It comes with many distributions of Linux.
 The software has also been released on video game consoles, such as the Nintendo DS, PlayStation Portable, the Game Boy Advance, Xbox Live Arcade, the Nook e-book reader, Kindle Fire tablet, several iPod models, and the iPhone.
 Many Nokia phones also had Sudoku.
 In fact, just two weeks after Apple Inc. debuted the online App Store within its iTunes Store on July 11, 2008, nearly 30 different Sudoku games were already in it, created by various software developers, specifically for the iPhone and iPod Touch.
-One of the most popular video games featuring Sudoku is Brain Age: Train Your Brain in Minutes a Day!.
-Critically and commercially well-received, it generated particular praise for its Sudoku implementation and sold more than 8 million copies worldwide.
-Due to its popularity, Nintendo made a second Brain Age game titled Brain Age2, which has over 100 new Sudoku puzzles and other activities.
+Sudoku games also rapidly became available for web browser users and for basically all gaming, cellphone, and computer platforms.

-In June 2008, an Australian drugs-related jury trial costing over A$ 1 million was aborted when it was discovered that five of the twelve jurors had been playing Sudoku instead of listening to the evidence.
+In June 2008, an Australian drugs-related jury trial costing over A$ 1 million was aborted when it was discovered that four or five of the twelve jurors had been playing Sudoku instead of listening to the evidence.

 Variants

 Variations of grid sizes or region shapes

 Although the 9×9 grid with 3×3 regions is by far the most common, many other variations exist.
 Sample puzzles can be 4×4 grids with 2×2 regions; 5×5 grids with pentomino regions have been published under the name Logi-5; the World Puzzle Championship has featured a 6×6 grid with 2×3 regions and a 7×7 grid with six heptomino regions and a disjoint region.
-Larger grids are also possible, or different irregular shapes (under various names such as Suguru, Tectonic, Jigsaw Sudoku etc.).
+Larger grids are also possible, or different irregular shapes (under various names such as Suguru, Tectonic, Jigsaw Sudoku, etc.).
 The Times offers a 12×12-grid "Dodeka Sudoku" with 12 regions of 4×3 squares.
 Dell Magazines regularly publishes 16×16 "Number Place Challenger" puzzles (using the numbers 1–16 or the letters A-P).
 Nikoli offers 25×25 "Sudoku the Giant" behemoths.
 A 100×100-grid puzzle dubbed Sudoku-zilla was published in 2010.